Scores dead as magnitude 7.4 earthquake strikes southern Türkiye

 "We are also coordinating our work after the earthquake.
 We hope that we will get through this disaster together as soon as possible and with the least damage and we will continue our work."

-Interior Minister Suleyman Soylu also said that six earthquakes with magnitudes above 6 had hit the country so far early Monday.
+Interior Minister Suleyman Soylu also said that six aftershocks with magnitudes above 6.0 were also recorded on Monday.

+The earthquake came as the Middle East is experiencing a snowstorm that is expected to continue until Thursday.

+Türkiye sits on top of major fault lines and is frequently shaken by earthquakes.

 This is a developing story and will be updated.